 Fola May, MD, PhD, MPhil

 Dr. May is an Assistant Professor of Medicine and Director of Quality Improvement in the Division of Digestive Diseases at the David Geffen School of Medicine (DGSOM).
-As the Co-Director of Resident and Fellow Global Health Education, Dr. May is working to support trainee programs that offer clinical and/or research opportunities in global health, including providing linkages across DGSOM’s Departments and Divisions and leveraging resources and expertise to make global health activities more broadly accessible at the postgraduate level.
-She is also leading our new Global Health Seed Grant and Travel Grant Programs.
+As the Director of Grants, Dr. May oversees all of GHP's grant programs, including the Global Health Seed Grant and Global Health Travel Grants.

 Dr. May’s research portfolio addresses challenges in access to preventative services nationally and internationally, community engagement in health, and patient education.

 Director of Medical Student Clinical Education, Global Health Program

 Dr. Miller serves as the Associate Dean for Student Affairs at the David Geffen School of Medicine.
 In his role as the Director of Medical Student Clinical Education for the Global Health Program, Dr. Miller oversees all global clinical electives, playing a central role in establishing and supporting mutually beneficial partnerships with host sites.
 Over the years, Dr. Miller has worked on education-related projects in Afghanistan, the Democratic Republic of the Congo, Ecuador, Ethiopia, Kenya, Mozambique, Myanmar, Peru, Rwanda, South Africa, and Zambia.
 He also made substantial contributions to the Diarrheal Diseases Control Program at the World Health Organization during a sabbatical in Geneva.